DannySapz/medbill/README.rst

 Aceeptance Stories
 ++++++++++++++++++

-| Scenario 01: Billing procedue code 76514 (Pacheymetry)
+| Scenario 01: Billing procedue code 76514 (Pachymetry)
 | Given that I have billed procedure code 76514,
 | And will have to bill a diagnosis for this test,
 | When I enter a diagnosis